-- Determine which control board is the master controller.
-The master controller ships with the keypad/display.
-The master controller is labeled as Tank A on the keypad/display and on the tank's product label. - 2.
-Connect all required control inputs to the master controller board by following the instructions in "Control input" on Page 12. - Wire all control boards of the multi-tank group together using twisted pair wire. - Important: DriSteem recommends using one pair of wires of a Cat-5 cable.
+- 1. Determine which control board is the main controller.
+The main controller ships with the keypad/display.
+The main controller is labeled as Tank A on the keypad/display and on the tank's product label. - 2.
+Connect all required control inputs to the main controller board by following the instructions in "Control input" on Page 12. - 3.
+Wire all control boards of the multi-tank group together using twisted pair wire. - Important: DriSteem recommends using one pair of wires of a Cat-5 cable.
 Do not use non-twisted two-conductor wire.